Anyone

 Besides, what if Molly was watching?

-.
+But honestly, I could do no wrong in Molly's eyes.
 I was always Captain Ralph to Molly.
 Molly was one of my kids at the Surf family Robinson Party.
 I'm the guy who fights the pirate.
 I'm the guy who leads the kid to the buried treasure each year.
 99% of those kids love me.
 Still, I went back out in case my mother was really watching.
 Long story short, I caught two more and went in.

-Birthday Party Surf Contest Bash.
+Tomorrow is Molly's Birthday Party Surf Contest Bash.
 Happy Birthday Molly.
 I'll see you tomorrow.
-I know you'll be wearing pink.

-7, I'll be back tomorrow
+That's 27, I'll be back tomorrow

 Surfing Heals All Wounds...